nilesh-patil/transportation-flow-network/docs/paper.md

 Community counts are resolution and seed dependent, which we characterise rather than hide.
 Distances are straight-line centroid distances, which understate the real road, bridge and tunnel cost; the trip-distance variant of the decay fit partially addresses this.
-And the whole analysis is a single year, so it cannot separate seasonal effects from the secular growth of ride-hailing.
+The robustness, cascade and null-model results inherit the density caveat: on a near-complete graph topology-only nulls and random-failure percolation are nearly degenerate, which is why we lead with the weight-aware versions (flow-weighted attack curves, the weight-preserving null) and flag the degenerate ones as such.
+The scale-free fits are limited by 262 nodes (too few for a scale-free claim) and the cascade's no-collapse conclusion is partly a zero-capacity artifact of peripheral nodes.
+The single-year baseline cannot separate seasonal effects from the secular growth of ride-hailing; the multi-year extension adds its own cross-year comparability limits, since TLC re-coded the trip schema across years, the yellow-taxi share of for-hire travel falls steadily as ride-hailing and FHV reclassification grow, so any year-over-year delta conflates a real demand change with a shifting sample.

 ## 7. Reproducibility